zycalice/zycalice.github.io/_pages/about.md

 are fair.
 I care deeply about science for social good and believe that our research in technology and algorithms should benefit the public in a fair way.

-Currently, I am a Software Engineer (Machine Learning)/Research Engineer at Meta AI, working on large (language/multimodal) model training and scaling, as well as Responsible AI in large models.
+Currently, I am a Software Engineer (Machine Learning)/Research Engineer at [Meta FAIR then GenAI], currently working mainly on large
+(language/multimodal) model Responsible AI mitigations and evaluations.

 # Reviewer